altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "F::What?"
 "FL::What comes next isn't for your ears"
 *Martha looked around the room*
-"R::Martha - I hate to do this so often... but can we switch?"
+'R::Martha - I hate to do this so often... but can we switch?'
 ~She did~
 ~She was almost getting used to the sensation~
 }
 {
 mn:R
-~Everyone was looking at Uri Or Flanagan~
+~Everyone was looking at Uri or Flanagan~
 "R::I would have a better solution."
 *Ozmind huffed*
 "FL:: What do you have in mind."